hackclub/winter/edmundlzen.md

 ## Summary

-Basically like a stream deck but with a screen and a rotary knob.
-Can be used for controlling audio, running macros, launching applications once connected to a computer.
-I'll probably also need to write a client side app to achieve the macros, info displaying part.
-I also decided to use a banana pi m2 zero.
-Also because it has a built in display, it can be programmed to show other useful data, such as bitcoin price data, currently playing media, etc. I also intend to make the built in display show notifications, this way, if the user is engaged in a fullscreen activity, such as playing a game and etc, they can check on the notifications just by glancing at the deck.
+Basically like a stream deck but I'd say it's a better version, it has a screen, a rotary knob and 9 buttons.
+Can be used for controlling audio, running macros, launching applications, even maybe mini programs on the deck itself since it can run independent of a computer if you wish to.
+Because it has a built in display, it can also be programmed to show other useful data, such as bitcoin price data, currently playing media, etc. I also intend to make the built in display show notifications, this way, if the user is engaged in a fullscreen activity, such as playing a game and etc, they can check on the notifications just by glancing at the deck.
+Basically the capabilities for modding seem endless to me with the combination of a banana pi, a touchscreen, a knob, and keys.

 | ![Concept](https://user-images.githubusercontent.com/12859874/210131267-afd04426-078c-4969-9422-611caf134e07.png) |
 |:--:|